Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Trailer animations now inherit the owner of the object (animation, projectile or aircraft) they are attached to.
 - Buildings now correctly use laser parameters set for Secondary weapons instead of reading them from Primary weapon.
 - Fixed an issue that caused vehicles killed by damage dealt by a known house but without a known source TechnoType (f.ex animation warhead damage) to not be recorded as killed correctly and thus not spring map trigger events etc.
+- Fixed an issue that caused new attack and move script actions to pick buildings with `InvisibleInGame=yes` as targets.

 ![Waving trees](_static/images/tree-shake.gif)
 *Animated trees used in [Ion Shock](https://www.moddb.com/mods/tiberian-war-ionshock)*